 Introductory Organizational Behavior Course

-This class is mandatory for all students interested in studying organizational behavior and is usually offered during the freshman or sophomore year.
-In this class, students learn the basics and framework of organizational behavior.
+In this class students learn the basics and framework of organizational behavior.
 Topics of discussion include job satisfaction, power and control, team leadership and organizational change.

 Introductory Human Resources Management Course